CaravanStudios/open-product-recovery/README.md

 ### Start configuring your own OPR server

 Check out the `examples` folder for example working setups for various environments.
 A good place to start is the `local-starter` folder.
 The local starter example uses an sqlite database and includes some special endpoints to help generate fake offers so that its easier to see common settings for a server and how they work.

+### Version Warning

+The Current Version of OPR is in beta and the major version is 0.
+All changes to the library may by breaking changes.
+Please refer to the discussions for details on updates. (https://github.com/google/open-product-recovery/discussions)